 workshop, conducted by actors, that introduces you to both the plays of Shakespeare and the conditions in which Elizabethan actors worked.
-Enjoy meal vouchers for the original Hard Rock Cafe today.
+Enjoy dinner at the original Hard Rock Cafe this evening.

 Monarchy by biketour around Hyde Park and St. James' Park.
 Starting at Kensington Palace, home to the Duke and Duchess of Cambridge, pedal your way past many notable buildings and monuments linked to England's royal history and learn their stories.